stygianguide/SoD2_AutoReroll_Mod/README.md

 - **PREFERRED_SKILLS**: List of preferred skills (e.g., **lichenology, hygiene, empty**).
 Note: adding skills may reduce overall trait power as the mod prioritizes those skills.
 - **SKILL_POWER**: A character with a preferred skill is considered more powerful before deciding the re-roll.
 This value is how much power is temporarily added to the character with one of the PREFERRED_SKILLS.
 Only non-blocked characters are considered.
 If there are two or more non-blocked characters with the same preferred skill, only the most powerful receives the bonus.
 This value is not present in the final results; it is just temporarily added to consider re-rolling a character or not.
 - **BLOCKED_POSITIONS**: Prevent re-rolling the character in these positions.
+- **BLOCKED_TRAITS**: Prevents re-rolling the character if they have any of these traits.
 - **REROLL_WAIT_TIME**: Increase this number if you are using an old computer.
 This will reduce the speed of each re-roll.

 #### Note about config.txt